aisle-dogfood/openssl/demos/sslecho/README.md

   SSL_write() and SSL_read().
 - Pretty simple.

-The cert.pem and key.pem files included are self signed certificates with the "Common Name" of 'localhost'.
+**IMPORTANT: The cert.pem and key.pem files included are self signed certificates with hard-coded secrets for demonstration purposes only.
+The key.pem file contains a private key that must be excluded from any production distribution or deployment.**

-Best to create the 'pem' files using an actual hostname.
+The certificates have the "Common Name" of 'localhost'.

+For production use, generate new certificates using an actual hostname and never use the demo key.pem file.